-- All Winter 2021 recruiting activities will be virtual in nature (including Career Fairs).
+- All Spring 2021 recruiting activities will be virtual in nature (including Career Fairs).

 - Campus housing will be available, at reduced capacity and with social distancing measures in places.